“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 Sky Stage Rooftop

 Once you’ve secured your bags, head straight outside up the escalator to the Sky Stage, the outdoor viewing platform complete with helipad.
+To me, this is the best place to take your Shibuya Sky photos!

 TIP: Hang out and gaze up at the sky on a Cloud Hammock (if you’re able to find an empty one!) and spot the Geo Compass.